alltheicons/alltheicons.github.io/guide.md

 ## support ATI for free
 if you like ATI, please leave a Heart on [the download page](https://routinehub.co/shortcut/22688/) ❤️
 ## credits and thanks
-ATI uses [Iconify](https://iconify.design/) for it's icons.
-We do not own any icons from Iconify.
-ATI simply helps you pick those icons and resize them so you can use them in menus
+* ATI uses [Iconify](https://iconify.design/) for it's icons.
-The shortcut framework [Cyclone](https://routinehub.co/shortcut/19577/) helped me develop ATI 2x faster 🔥 Various web APIs for magic
+* The shortcut framework [Cyclone](https://routinehub.co/shortcut/19577/) helped me develop ATI 2x faster 🔥
+* Various web APIs for magic